Daniel Ortega, Behaviour Specialist

 As the farm coordinator of the Trellis Center, Zach provides technical assistance to our participants.
 Zach grew up in Iowa and got bachelor degrees in Philosophy and History, before attending graduate school at the University of Idaho, where he earned master’s degrees in Environmental Philosophy and Natural Resource Management.
 It was in Idaho where Zach started farming vegetables, and he managed the student-run organic vegetable farm for two years, as well as owning and operating his own small business.
 He spent another two years as a farm educator at a farm at the end of Long Island, NY before the Pacific Northwest called again, and he relocated to Ellensburg to work at Trellis.
 Zach is passionate about growing things and helping others.
 In his free time, he enjoys a wide variety of outdoor activities, cooking, and games of all sorts.

-Victor Pamatz, Program Assistant
+Victor Pamatz, Vocational Assistant

-Anabel Gonzalez, Program Assistant
+Anabel Gonzalez, Recreational Assistant

 Steven Noles, Program Assistant